 It’s important to Count the Kicks

-Monitoring your baby’s movements, particularly in the third trimester is especially important in reducing the risks of stillbirth.
-According to this article, as many as six stillborn babies are born in Australia every day.
+Monitoring your baby’s movements, particularly in the third trimester, is especially important in reducing the risks of stillbirth.
+In Australia about six stillborn babies are born every day, or around 2,000 a year.
 Monitoring your baby’s movements with an app like Count The Kicks can help you keep track.
 Janet Petersen, the creator of Count the Kicks believes her app is helping hundreds of women save the lives of their babies.

 Midwives are there for you